 If you want to know more about these spaces and others that make up the mine, I recommend you take a look at the post What to see in the Wieliczka Salt Mines.

 6. Photo of the Michalowice Chamber

-7. Photo of the Weimar Chamber
+7. Photo from Weimar Chamber

 In the Weimar Chamber you will see a sculpture dedicated to the writer Goethe, who had a great fondness for speleology and visited the mines on occasion.

 That said, the tourist route of the Wieliczka Salt Mines is fully illuminated for tourists to walk more comfortably through the various galleries and subway passages.
-However, in certain areas, the lighting conditions are not the best for taking pictures, so it may happen that when you try to take pictures you get images with poor definition.
+However, in certain areas the lighting conditions are not the best for taking pictures, so it may happen that when you try to take pictures you get images with poor definition.

 The Wieliczka Salt Mines is such an amazing place that you won't want to leave without taking a lot of pictures, so take note of these tips that will surely help you to take some great pictures!